Kiwoito Africa Safaris

 Habitat: Alpine Desert

-We climb steadily up and over the “Saddle,” which sits between Kibo and Mawenzi.
-We continue on to our camp, School Hut.
-Once here we rest, enjoy an early dinner to prepare for the summit day.
+We climb steadily up and over the “Saddle,” which connects Kibo and Mawenzi.
+We continue on to our campsite, School Hut.
+Once here, we rest and eat an early dinner in preparation for the summit day.

 Day 8: School Hut to Uhuru Peak